 7. Wear moisture wicking clothing.
 Clothing is important and a player should wear moisture wicking apparel to dissipate heat; never use rubberized clothing or sweatsuits.

 9. Have an emergency action plan.
-Sports teams should have written emergency procedures in place, all personnel should have copies, and procedures should be reviewed and practiced annually.
+Sports teams should have an Emergency Action Plan (EAP) in place, all personnel should have copies, and procedures should be reviewed and practiced annually.

 10. Know signs and symptoms of heat illness and how to treat them: Coaches, athletes, and athletic trainers should know the signs and symptoms of heat illness, and follow best practices when it comes to preventing and treating heat illness (cool first, transport second), including being prepared by having plastic outdoor tubs or swim pools filled with ice water at practice facilities in hot and humid conditions.

-Source: Kucera KL, Klossner D, Colgate D, Cantu RC.
-Annual Survey of Football Injury Research 1931-2013 .
-National Center for Catastrophic Sports Injury (March 2014)
+Source: Kucera KL, Klossner D, Colgate R, Cantu RC.
+Annual Survey of Football Injury Research 1931-2014.
+National Center for Catastrophic Sports Injury (March 2015)